From Moscow to St. Petersburg

 Day 1.
 Moscow

-Option 1: Walking tour of Moscow city center: Red Square, followed by a short introduction to Moscow metro (1,5-2 hrs).
-You will see St.Basil’s cathedral (exterior), GUM mall , Kazan church, State History Museum and the Moscow metro (Revolution Square station).
+We suggest an orientation walk around Moscow city center (2 hrs): Red Square and vicinity, followed by a short introduction to Moscow metro.
+You will see the Kremlin wall, St.Basil’s cathedral (exterior), GUM mall, Lenin’s Tomb, Kazan church, State History Museum.

-Option 2: Guided tour of the most iconic streets and architecture with a private vehicle (3-3,5 hrs).
-Highlights: Red Square and St.Basil's Cathedral, Bolshoi Theatre and the Alexander Garden, the State Duma and Russian Govt buildings, Lubyanka Square with KGB HQ, the Russian State Library, Sparrow Hills, Moscow-City business district, Poklonnaya Hill, Victory Park, the Cathedral of Christ the Saviour.
+Option 1: Guided tour of the most iconic streets and architecture with a private vehicle (3-3,5 hrs).
+Highlights: Red Square and St.Basil's Cathedral, Bolshoi Theatre and the Alexander Garden, the State Duma and Russian Govt buildings, Lubyanka Square with KGB HQ, the Russian State Library, Sparrow Hills vantage point, Moscow-City business district, Poklonnaya Hill, Victory Park, the Cathedral of Christ the Saviour.

 Day 2.
 From Moscow to Lake Seliger.
 383 km